mitch101/Rails-3-Starter-Kit/README.markdown

 template.rb will create an app with the following features:

+* The Blueprint-CSS template with css reset, default styles, print styles, and IE stylesheet.
 * rspec with generators working
 * factory_girl with generators working loaded in rspec
 * jquery replacing prototype and included in the default layout